kyverno/website/content/en/docs/Writing policies/verify-images.md

 The deployed pod will be mutated to use the image digest.

-Attempting to run an unsigned image will produce an policy error as follows:
+Attempting to run an unsigned image will produce a policy error as follows:

 ```sh
 kubectl run unsigned --image=ghcr.io/kyverno/test-verify-image:unsigned